 When you think of OOH ads, you immediately think of billboards.
 Something static.
 Now the major change is that digital out-of-home ads are dynamic, they are moving billboards, capturing the attention of viewers.

 The ads can be changed via a networked computer, and algorithms can be created to change the ads based on a person’s behaviour (a smile, or a yawn)

 So, does this mean that DOOH ads are better than OOH ads?

 We would say yes in some cases.
 For example, if your marketing strategy requires a programmatic element to it, then DOOH ads may be the best as compared to OOH ads.

 But, if your marketing strategy or campaign is simple, or if you’re a small-sized brand, then OOH ads are the best for you as they tend to give higher ROI with less investment.

 Many retail businesses & e-commerce businesses tend to do OOH advertising as it has proven to generate good ROI.

 We recently published an article on how retail businesses can increase their walk-ins.
 Feel free to read the article.

-Also, be sure to follow us on LinkedIn @Ginger Media Group, to receive insights, news, ideas on offline marketing, OOH advertising, innovative branding.
+Also, be sure to follow us on LinkedIn @Ginger Media Group, to receive insights, news, and ideas on offline marketing, OOH advertising, and innovative branding.